Revival

 Planning a Visit

-Revival is located at 119 S Kentucky Ave in downtown Lakeland, a part of the city that is accessible on foot from most of the central dining district.
+Revival is located at 119 S Kentucky Ave in downtown Lakeland, and it is a craft cocktail bar with a 4.8 Google rating based on 777 reviews.
 The surrounding blocks make it a natural anchor or endpoint for an evening that moves between food and drink stops.
-As with most independent craft bars in cities of Lakeland's size, the leading approach is to arrive without rigid time constraints: the format rewards a slower pace than a volume-oriented bar would.
-Phone and website information is not currently listed through our records, so contacting the venue directly or checking current local listings before visiting is advisable, particularly for hours and any reservation or walk-in policy.
-For a broader picture of what the city offers across food, drink, and hospitality, see our full Lakeland restaurants guide.
+As with most independent craft bars in cities of Lakeland's size, the best approach is to arrive without rigid time constraints: the format rewards a slower pace than a volume-oriented bar would.
+Checking current local listings before visiting is advisable, particularly for hours and any reservation or walk-in policy.

 Compact Comparison